Char-Hunt/Learning-Info-Sec/README.md

   - LAB ACTIVITY: Parsing a file to read and update the contents
   - Automate process of parsing and updating log files
 - 🔭Authentication, authorization, and accounting
-  - **Identity and access management **(IAM)
+  - Identity and access management (IAM)
   - LAB ACTIVITY: Improve authentication, authorization, and accounting for a small business
   - Access controls and authentication systems, The mechanisms of authorization
   - Why do we audit user activity
 - 🔭Linux OS Hardening - Authorization and File Permissions
   - Managing File and Directory privileges in the Linux environment
-- 🔭Risk and asset security - How organizations determine what assets to protect.
+- 🔭Risk Assessment and Asset Security - How organizations determine what assets to protect.
   - Managing risk and classifying assets based on challenges of securing physical and digital assets.
   - Best Practices to manage cybersecurity risk
-  - LAB ACTIVITY: **Score risks **based on likelihood and severity, a.k.a  understanding **how to calculate CVE and CVSS scores**.
+  - LAB ACTIVITY: Score risks based on likelihood and severity, a.k.a  understanding **how to calculate CVE and CVSS scores**.

 ### Frameworks and Controls
 The **_Pyramid of Pain_** is a conceptual model for the effective use of Cyber Threat Intelligence in threat detection operations, with a particular emphasis on increasing the adversaries' cost of operations.
 It's method for understanding cybersecurity threats that organizes IOCs into six different levels.